 Aladdin and the King of Thieves

-Aladdin and the King of Thieves is a 1996 American direct-to-video animated musical fantasy adventure film produced by Walt Disney Television Animation.
-It is the second sequel to the 1992 film Aladdin, and serves as the final chapter and installment of the Arabian Nights-inspired Disney franchise beginning with the first film, and continuing with its first direct-to-video sequel The Return of Jafar and the animated TV series.
+Aladdin and the King of Thieves (also known as Aladdin 3: The King of Thieves) is a 1996 American direct-to-video animated musical fantasy adventure film produced by Walt Disney Television Animation.
+It is the second sequel to Disney's 1992 animated feature film Aladdin, and it serves as the final chapter and installment of the Arabian Nights-inspired Disney franchise beginning with the first film, and continuing with its first direct-to-video sequel The Return of Jafar and the animated television series.

 Plot

-At Agrabah, Aladdin and Princess Jasmine prepare to get married.
+At Agrabah, Aladdin and Princess Jasmine prepare to be married.
 During the ceremony, the legendary Forty Thieves appear, trying to steal a magical staff.
-After driving them off, Aladdin and his friends discover the Oracle, a woman within the staff that has the power to answer a single question about absolutely anything to any individual.
-She reveals that the Thieves want the staff to get to the "ultimate treasure".
-She hints to Aladdin that all his questions can be answered by his father, who is alive still, much to everyone's surprise.
-According to the oracle, Aladdin's father is with the Forty Thieves, "trapped within their world".
+After driving them off, Aladdin and his friends discover the Oracle, a woman within the staff who can answer a single question about absolutely anything to any individual.
+She hints to Aladdin that all of his questions can be answered by his father, who is still alive, much to everyone's surprise.
+According to her, Aladdin's father is with the Forty Thieves, "trapped within their world".

 Awards